 If have suffered a serious injury or the death of a loved one and you suspect medical malpractice, it is hard not to be confused.
-There is no question that the path to navigate in medical malpractice case in Maryland in complicated, so much so that your average Maryland personal injury lawyer who does not regularly handle malpractice malpractice claims would have a very difficult time pushing the case forward without making a fatal mistake
+There is no question that the path to navigate in a medical malpractice case in Maryland in complicated, so much so that your average Maryland personal injury lawyer who does not regularly handle malpractice claims would have a very difficult time pushing the case forward without making a fatal mistake.

 That said, this website really does contain all of the information you need to get your arms around the process.
 While we cannot anticipate every possible question you might have, these questions will get you started in better understand the road ahead for you and your family.Big Picture Malpractice Questions

 - How do I know if I have a medical malpractice claim?